with ποΈ Jim Lauria β VP Sales & Marketing at Mazzei Injector Company

 Adam Tank:

-Maybe unfortunately, that I’m bald.
+Maybe unfortunately, that Iβm bald.
 Maybe I look a little older than I really am.
-I don’t know.
-I guess I don’t feel like I’m on a, I’m on a worst foot than if I were a bit older in the industry.
+I donβt know.
+I guess I donβt feel like Iβm on a, Iβm on a worst foot than if I were a bit older in the industry.
 I do think I come with a bit of a unique perspective because I see the world becoming much smaller because of the internet.
 And I see the value of building an online brand because I see it on Instagram or I see it on Twitter or see it on Snapchat, or I see it on clubhouse.
 So I see all these different platforms and I know the trajectory of where content marketing is going.
 And Jim, of course, even as a Boomer is extremely on top of where content marketing is going.
 So in that sense, despite our differences in age, we have that overlap of how valuable we believe good content is and what the water industry can be doing.
 So like Jim said, we feed off each other very well because we both have the same shared vision in terms of how water brands, water, people, water companies can be more, do more, sell more using online toolkit.

 Antoine Walter:

-Let’s go to the bottom of that.
+Letβs go to the bottom of that.
 What annoys you the most with what you see today in the water industry, with what people do with how people communicate with how the marketing is done around our sector?
-Because you said that was a strong belief at the very beginning to start with that and to say, you met in that plane and you thought there’s something we have to change.
-So what is this bigger picture you’re aiming at?
+Because you said that was a strong belief at the very beginning to start with that and to say, you met in that plane and you thought thereβs something we have to change.
+So what is this bigger picture youβre aiming at?

 Jim Lauria:

-Yeah, I think the biggest thing, Antoine is the fact that people think they’re telling the story by given facts and figures, features and benefits about their products.
-So, you know, they’ll show their pump curves, they’ll show their filtration capabilities and they think they’ll tell him the story.
-Whereas Adam, and I realize it’s the journey, right?
-And so you take this journey and you want people to pretty much look at what’s going on as a trend in the water industry.
-And then at some point you can tell them about your products and services, but it doesn’t start there.
+Yeah, I think the biggest thing, Antoine is the fact that people think theyβre telling the story by given facts and figures, features and benefits about their products.
+So, you know, theyβll show their pump curves, theyβll show their filtration capabilities and they think theyβll tell him the story.
+Whereas Adam, and I realize itβs the journey, right?
+And so you take this journey and you want people to pretty much look at whatβs going on as a trend in the water industry.
+And then at some point you can tell them about your products and services, but it doesnβt start there.
 It starts with gaining credibility.
-It starts with understanding the audience that they’re not just interested in, what type of product you have or what type of features and benefits your product mine service might have.
-It’s about relating to them and understanding that we all have issues in the water industry.
+It starts with understanding the audience that theyβre not just interested in, what type of product you have or what type of features and benefits your product mine service might have.
+Itβs about relating to them and understanding that we all have issues in the water industry.
 And you can get a much broader audience by telling that story early on about trends and market issues.

 Antoine Walter:

-So who’s that audience, who are you aiming at is two water professionals.
+So whoβs that audience, who are you aiming at is two water professionals.
 Is that the general public?
-What’s your audience?
-What’s your target audience?
-What’s your persona to use the big names?
+Whatβs your audience?
+Whatβs your target audience?
+Whatβs your persona to use the big names?

 Adam Tank:

-We believe it’s the primarily the vendors of water and wastewater technologies and services.
+We believe itβs the primarily the vendors of water and wastewater technologies and services.
 And then of course, if we catch anyone else as part of that net, that is great as well.
-That’s icing on the cake.
-So when we talk about who is listening to the podcast and why have in my mind, and I think Jim would agree with this, but I’ll be curious to hear what he has to say.
-It’s a salesperson inside of a, let’s say a pump company who’s out there knocking on doors, who stands up a booth at WEFTEC, who goes to, you know, regional water association meetings that ultimately sell is selling a commodity.
+Thatβs icing on the cake.
+So when we talk about who is listening to the podcast and why have in my mind, and I think Jim would agree with this, but Iβll be curious to hear what he has to say.
+Itβs a salesperson inside of a, letβs say a pump company whoβs out there knocking on doors, who stands up a booth at WEFTEC, who goes to, you know, regional water association meetings that ultimately sell is selling a commodity.
 And the question that he or she is trying to answer is how do I differentiate myself enough that the customers will trust and respect me as a consultant and as a partner.
-And then of course, ultimately how I ensure that they buy more of my equipment, that’s who I have in mind
+And then of course, ultimately how I ensure that they buy more of my equipment, thatβs who I have in mind

 Antoine Walter:

-And what would be the first takeaway that they would have if they tell better stories, is it like frameworks that they can apply is it’s inspired by the people you get on the microphone.
+And what would be the first takeaway that they would have if they tell better stories, is it like frameworks that they can apply is itβs inspired by the people you get on the microphone.
 What do you expect them to take as a primary value out of your, your episodes?

 Jim Lauria:

 Antwan, tell the story.
-Don’t just you know, split out data and information, start with, can you here’s the trends are going on in the industry and work your way through case studies and solutions.
-Don’t start with the solution and, you know, gain people from the idea that you don’t want to just spit out that information.
-You don’t want to tell a story that people will be engaged with to answer your question again.
-The other idea is we both believe, I believe that if we don’t get the general public to understand the value of water, then there’s a good chance that they’re not going to get our services and products sold, because it’s all about the value of water.
+Donβt just you know, split out data and information, start with, can you hereβs the trends are going on in the industry and work your way through case studies and solutions.
+Donβt start with the solution and, you know, gain people from the idea that you donβt want to just spit out that information.
+You donβt want to tell a story that people will be engaged with to answer your question again.
+The other idea is we both believe, I believe that if we donβt get the general public to understand the value of water, then thereβs a good chance that theyβre not going to get our services and products sold, because itβs all about the value of water.
 So it all comes down to that

 Antoine Walter: